Caroline Buchanan

-Caroline Buchanan (born 24 October 1990) is an Australian cyclist who has won multiple world championships in BMX and mountain biking.
+Caroline Buchanan (born 24 October 1990) is an Australian cyclist who has won multiple world championships in BMX racing and mountain biking.
 She represented Australia at the 2012 and 2016 Summer Olympics in the women's BMX event.

-Personal
+Early life

-Nicknamed Caro, Buchanan was born on 24 October 1990 in Canberra, Australia.
-She attended Duffy Primary School before going to high school at Merici College and Erindale College.
-In September 2016, Buchanan became engaged to American BMX rider Barry Nobles and they married in September 2018.
+Nicknamed Caro, Caroline Buchanan was born on 24 October 1990 in Canberra, Australia.
+She attended Duffy Primary School, and later Merici College and Erindale College.